 Cross-Country Skiing and Bed & Breakfast in the Berkshires

 Our Bed and Breakfast rooms mix the old historic decor with the new amenities you have come to expect.
-Food choices for breakfast and lunch include everything from New England favorites to vegetarian selections primarily grown from local sources.
+Food choices for breakfast include everything from New England favorites to vegetarian selections primarily grown from local sources.

 There is so much to do in Becket and the Berkshires.
 Jacob's Pillow Dance Festival, numerous summer camps, Tanglewood, Theatre, and Concerts are all within a short drive.
 Yet when you come back to Canterbury Farm to stay or just to visit for the day, listen to the birds and relax on our deck watching nature in its glory.
-Here is a Berkshire video to watch.